yuvraj752/DevSearch/README.md

 # DevSearch
 A platform for developers to share their projects and search other developers.
-It also allows them to leave reviews on projects by up or down voting them and also connect by sending messages to each other.
+It allows them to leave reviews on projects by up or down voting them and also connect by sending messages to each other.

 # Tech Stack